Hornbeam Park railway station

 Hornbeam Park is a railway station on the Harrogate Line, which runs between Leeds and York via Harrogate.
-The station, situated 17+1/4 mi north of Leeds, serves the spa town of Harrogate in North Yorkshire, England.
+The station, situated 17+1/4 mi north of Leeds, and serves the spa town of Harrogate in North Yorkshire, England.
 It is owned by Network Rail and managed by Northern Trains.

-Facilities
+History

+The station was opened to traffic on 24 August 1992.
+It is located just to the south of the junction where the original line left to go to the terminus station at Harrogate Brunswick.

 Access to both platforms is step-free, and although the station is unstaffed (so ticket must be purchased on the train), ramps are available for access to the trains from the platforms.
 The station has basic shelters on each platform (which are offset from each other) and train running details are provided via automatic announcements, timetable posters and CIS displays.

 Services

-As of the May 2021 timetable change, the station is served by two trains per hour between Leeds and Knaresborough, with one train per hour extending to York.
-Additional services operate at peak times.
-During the evening and on Sunday, an hourly service operates between Leeds and York.
+As of the May 2023 timetable change, the station is served by two trains per hour between Leeds and York via Harrogate and Knaresborough all week (including Sundays).
+Additional services operate at peak time, whilst the evening service drops to hourly and the last two eastbound trains terminate at Harrogate.
 All services are operated by Northern Trains.